-On May 4, 2015 (the "Closing Date"), the Company entered into a securities purchase agreement with certain institutional investors in a registered direct offering of \$12,500 of Senior Secured Convertible Notes (the "Notes") and certain warrants to purchase shares of the Company's common stock.
+On May 4, 2015 (the "Closing Date"), the Company entered into a securities purchase agreement with certain institutional investors in a registered direct offering of \$12,500 of Senior Secured Convertible Notes (the "Notes") and warrants to purchase up to 5,375,000 shares of the Company's common stock.
 On the Closing Date, the Company issued the Notes, which are convertible into shares of the Company's common stock at \$1.00 per share, bear 8% interest and mature in 21 months from the date of issuance, unless earlier converted.
-In addition, the Company issued approximately 5.4 million warrants to purchase shares of the Company's common stock, which are exercisable at \$1.00 per share and are exercisable for a period of five years.
+In addition, the Company issued 5,375,000 warrants to purchase shares of the Company's common stock, which are exercisable at \$1.00 per share and are exercisable for a period of five years.
 In connection with the issuance of the Notes and warrants, the Company received net cash proceeds of \$12,425 on May 5, 2015.
 The Company's obligations under the outstanding Notes are secured by a first priority perfected security interest in substantially all of the Company's U.S. assets.
 In addition, stock of certain subsidiaries of the Company has been pledged.
-The outstanding notes contain customary events of default, as well as covenants which include restrictions on the assumption of new debt by the Company.
+The outstanding Notes contain customary events of default, as well as covenants which include restrictions on the assumption of new debt by the Company.

 The principal amount of the outstanding Notes will be repaid monthly, and the Company may make such payments and related interest payments in cash or, subject to certain conditions, in registered shares of the Company's common stock, at its election.
 If the Company chooses to repay the Notes in shares of its common stock, the shares will be issued at a 15% discount, based on the then-current market price data of the Company's common stock.
 The Company may also repay the Notes in advance of the maturity schedule subject to early repayment penalties.
-This transaction will be accounted for in the second quarter of fiscal 2015.
-As a result of this transaction, the Company's cash balance as of May 5, 2015 is approximately \$22,900.

 The Company's operating plans include efforts to increase revenue through the licensing of its intellectual property, strategic partnerships, and litigation, when required, which may be resolved through a settlement or collection.
 Disputes regarding the assertion of patents and other intellectual property rights are highly complex and technical.
 The majority of the Company's expenditures consist of costs related to the Company's litigation campaigns.
-In the cases against ZTE and ASUS, the Company incurred costs during the first quarter of 2015 related to the preparation and filing of briefs and other court documents, as well as case preparation and management.
+In the cases against ZTE and ASUS, the Company incurred costs during the first half of 2015 related to the preparation and filing of briefs and other court documents, as well as case preparation and management.
 A large percentage of these costs were incurred in the UK and the U.S. In civil law jurisdictions, such as Germany, France, Spain, and others, the majority of costs are incurred in the early stages of litigation.
 With respect to the Company's litigation in such countries, the respective campaigns are currently in the later stages and therefore the Company has already incurred the large majority of the related anticipated costs.
 As such, based on the Company's plans, costs in these jurisdictions are projected to be lower in the remainder of 2015 and other future periods.